-The Drake Navigators Guild published a report entitled.

-The Cermeno Expedition at Drake's Bay by Raymond Aker in 1965 and he has the following to say on page 12: "Cermano's own account, of which there are two original copies not in his handwriting but signed by him, also omits a deposition on the handwriting but signed by him, also omits a deposition on the loss of the ship.
-The reason for not including information concerning the loss of the San Aqustin can only be conjecture, but the most compelling apparent reason was that the wreck represented salvage potential.
-The possibility that this was the case is suggested in Father de la Ascension's account of
+The Drake Navigators Guild published a report entitled, The Cermeno Expedition at Drake's Bay by Raymond Aker in 1965 and he has the following to say on page 12: "Cermano's own account, of which there are two original copies not in his handwriting but signed by him, also omits a deposition on the loss of the ship.
+The reason for not including information concerning the loss of the San Agustin can only be conjecture, but the most compelling apparent reason was that the wreck represented salvage potential.
+The possibility that this was the case is suggested in Father de la Ascension's account of the Viscaino expedition in which he wrote that Viscaino had put into Drake's Bay to see if he could find any trace of the San Agustin and a quantity of wax and silks that had been left on shore.
+In this light there may have been deliberate intent on the part of the persons having a vested interest in the ship and goods to keep the true nature of the loss from becoming known to others who might attempt to salvage the wreck."